-Queenstown cameraman and director Josh Wallace, is a talented boy.
+Queenstown director and cinematographer Josh Wallace, is a talented boy.
 His career has spanned feature films, television, natural history, documentary and drama.
 He’s worked in almost all roles and has an incredible capacity for merging technical ability with creative skill.
 He entered NZ’s burgeoning film industry in 1996, working as an assistant director on “Xena Warrior Princess”, “The Lord of the Rings”, “The Last Samurai” and many other feature films and TV shows.

 After 8 years on film sets he moved to Queenstown to make snowboarding films.
 Four years later he had directed, co-shot and edited two films, “Three Degrees” and “Special Needs”.

 This led Josh into the world of post-production and editing roles on popular series; “The Pretender”, “The Lion Man”, “Remarkables Vets” and corporate work for the likes of AJ Hackett Bungy.